MicahElliott/mrswlf/README.md

-"quick-learn" spinoff), taking ideas from more modern layouts to improve comfort/effort: much less stretching (#1 original motivation due mostly to `m`), fewer redirects, better SFBs, near-perfect L-R hand balance, etc. (Only ever tried with matrix-like keyboard.)
+"quick-learn" spinoff), taking ideas from more modern layouts to improve comfort/effort: much less stretching (#1 original motivation due mostly to `m`), fewer redirects, better SFBs, near-perfect L-R hand balance, etc. (Only ever tried with matrix-like keyboard and English.)
 The flagship recommended variant is called ["Mrs. PB&J"](#pbj) and is described a ways down.

 > **WARNING:** _This is a long read.
 But messing with your layout is a huge
 > commitment impacting potentially thousands of hours.
 So if you're seriously